Sirocco and the Kingdom of the Winds Image

 Benoît Chieux’s gorgeously animated Sirocco and the Kingdom of the Winds feels like a breath of fresh air in the vacuum of Disney’s recent ideologically-driven, pedestrian output.
 Made on a fraction of these features’ budget, Sirocco is infinitely more inspired/inspiring, refusing to pander to the wee ones or shove propaganda down their throats.
 Influenced in equal parts by the French animation giant Mœbius, Japanese legend Hayao Miyazaki, and George Dunning’s psychedelic classic The Yellow Submarine, Chieux conjures a spectacular feat all his own.

 In a magical kingdom, the forlorn storm-lord Sirocco (voiced by Terrence Scammell) creates wooden figurines to amuse himself.
 Failing to do that, they get banished; Sirocco consequently unleashes a terrible wrath, a “horrifying storm upon the kingdom.”
-In a nifty little twist, it’s then revealed that it’s all a book being written by famous author Agnès (Briauna James), the newest entry in her Sirocco and the Kingdom of the Winds series.
+A nifty little twist soon reveals that it’s all a book being written by famous author Agnès (Briauna James), the newest entry in her Sirocco and the Kingdom of the Winds series.

 Sisters Juliette (Élia St-Pierre) and Carmen (Tallula Dinsmore) get dropped off at Agnès’s house for the weekend.
 While Agnes rests, the bored Juliette flips through a volume of Agnes’s popular series and witnesses one of the wooden figurines hop out of its pages.
 A game of hopscotch transports the sisters to the titular realm, turning them into humanoid cats.